kobolabs/metadata-style-guide/README.md

 ### Notes</br>
 * ONIX 3.0.
 Kobo system stores, but not make use of `<CollectionType>11</CollectionType>`= Collection Editoriale, for now.
-However, to make sure the series information is correctly displayed on the Kobo Store, please make sure to use the appopriate `<CollectionType>10</CollectionType>`.
+However, in order to make sure the series information is correctly displayed on the Kobo Store, please use the appopriate `<CollectionType>10</CollectionType>`.
 * Kobo supports only 1 series information.